apache/nuttx-apps/examples/README.txt

   behaviors are desire-able if Telnet is used.

   You may also want to define the following in your configuration file.
-  Otherwise, you will have not feeback about what is going on:
+  Otherwise, you will have not feedback about what is going on:

     CONFIG_DEBUG_FEATURES=y
     CONFIG_DEBUG_INFO=y